5 Clauses Every Partnership Agreement Should Include

 - Dispute resolution.
 As with most business ventures, you should expect to have a "heated disagreement" or two with your business partners.
 Have a clause in your agreement that spells out how deadlocked disputes will be handled.
 For example, instead of allowing the partners to go to court, you could require that arbitration or mediation is used first.

 Of course, these are just a few of the key clauses that should be included in every partnership agreement.
 Because partnership agreements can get complicated, it may be best to consult an experienced business lawyer who can help draft a legally binding agreement tailored to your exact needs.
-Another option is to use a template legal form, which you can purchase nline.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help